Learn about the availability key for Customer Key

 If you lose control of your Customer Keys, the availability key gives you the capability to recover your data and bring your impacted Microsoft 365 resources back online.
 The availability key continues to protect your data while you recover.
 At a high level, to fully recover from key loss, create a new DEP and move impacted resources to the new policy.

-To encrypt your data with new Customer Keys, create new keys in Azure Key Vault, create a new DEP using the new Customer Keys, then assign the new DEP to the mailboxes currently encrypted with the previous DEP for which the keys were lost or compromised.
+To encrypt your data with new Customer Keys, create new keys in Azure Key Vault, create a new DEP using the new Customer Keys, then assign the new DEP to the mailboxes currently encrypted with the previous DEP for which the keys are lost or compromised.

 This re-encryption process can take up to 72 hours and is the standard duration when you change a DEP.